developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 ## Overview

 Enterprise Keyboard Designer (EKD) is a free GUI tool for Windows that can be used to create customized key layouts to enhance an application and enable efficient and accurate data entry. **Layouts created with EKD work on Zebra Android devices that use Zebra's [Enterprise Keyboard](/enterprise-keyboard) 3.2 (and higher)**, and can be displayed **programmatically using Android intents or through DataWedge 7.5 (and higher)** when specific input situations arise.
+Enterprise Keyboard offers many enhancements over the stock Android Keyboard, including tabbed layouts with "swipe-to-switch" functionality, programmable keys and a color scheme is designed to be visible in a variety of dark and light conditions.
+Learn more [about Enterprise Keyboard](/enterprise-keyboard)

 >**NOTE**: This tool is ***NOT*** intended for creating layouts to replace any general-purpose keyboard.